Ovid/DB--Color/README.markdown

 highlighted and cached.
 The next time the debugger enters this file, the highlighting should be instantaneous.

+You can speed up the debugger by using the [perldbsyntax](http://search.cpan.org/perldoc?perldbsyntax) program which is included in this distribution.
+It will pregenerate syntax files for you.

 Syntax highlighting the code is very slow.
 As a result, we cache the output files in `$HOME/.perldbcolor`.
 This is done by calculating the md5 sum of the file contents.
 If the file is changed, we get a new sum.
 This means that